 "Back door" Roth IRA contributions.

-If your income is too high to make Roth IRA contributions and vou don't have funds in a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
+If your income is too high to make Roth IRA contributions and you don't have funds in a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
 You can then immediately convert the contributed amount to a Roth account with minimal or no tax impact.
-But be aware that eliminating this option for higher-income taxpayers has been proposed.

-Roth 401(k), Roth 403(b) and Roth 457 plans.
+Roth 401(k), Roth 403(b) and

+Roth 457 plans.
 Employers may offer one of these in addition to the traditional, tax-deferred version.
 No income-based phaseout applies, so even higher-income taxpayers can contribute.